ptycho/ptyweb/README.md

   [FastAPI](https://fastapi.tiangolo.com/) that provides a REST API for fetching data from PtyPy.
 This is used by @ptyweb/app to fetch data.

+We are using pnpm instead of vanilla npm to manage the dependencies of this project.
+This is because we encountered [this](https://github.com/npm/cli/issues/5305) issue when using npm.

 ## Installation

 There are 2 installation methods, however the steps below are required for both.